The Cost of Secure Restaking vs. Proof-of-Stake: Results

-There is a minimum total stake requirement to ensure that there is a division in secure PoS protocols.
-The amount is equal to $\sum_{s\in S}\pi_s$.
-It can be distributed arbitrarily among validators, with the only guarantee that each service can get its own value staked by one of the validators securing it.
-However, such a distribution does not take into account that validators already have stakes, which cannot be taken away from them.
-Another consideration is that the restaking graph with the minimum total stake in ${\cal W}(G)$ is not necessarily secure, while we will focus on secure restaking graphs from now on.
+\begin{proof} The total stake amount $\sum_{s\in S}\pi_s$ can be distributed arbitrarily among validators, with the only guarantee that each service can get its own value staked by one of the validators securing it. \end{proof}

-Next, we define the restaking savings for a given secure restaking graph:
+Another consideration is that the restaking graph with the minimum total stake in $\mathcal{W}(G)$ is not necessarily secure, while we will focus on secure restaking graphs from now on.

+We are ready to define the main metric through which we measure capital efficiency of a secure restaking graph, {\it restaking savings}:

 \begin{definition} For a given secure restaking graph $G$, restaking savings, $RS(G)$, denotes a minimum extra total value to add to the stakes in $\sigma$ vector, in relative terms, so that secure subdivision of the new stake vector is possible.
 That is, \end{definition}